 Harriet and David Lovatt, parents of four children, have created an idyll of domestic bliss in defiance of the social trends of late 1960s England.

-While around them, crime and unrest surge, the Lovatts are certain that their old-fashioned contentment can protect them from the world outside—until the birth of their fifth baby.
+While crime and unrest surge around them, the Lovatts are certain that their old-fashioned contentment can protect them from the outside world—until their fifth baby’s birth.

 As he grows older and more terrifying, Harriet finds she cannot love him, David cannot bring himself to touch him, and their four older children are afraid of him.